-Impulse Excitation Technique provides precise and accurate characterization of the elastic moduli and damping of materials; however, it depends on a software in order to be practical and reliable.
-The software is responsible for acoustic response acquisition, signal processing, frequencies detection and calculations.
-For this purpose, ATCP Physical Engineering developed Sonelastic® Software.
-Released in 2010, it in version 5.0.
+Impulse Excitation Technique provides precise and accurate determination of the elastic moduli and damping of materials.
+However, it depends on a software to be practical and reliable.
+The software is responsible for the acoustic response acquisition, signal processing, frequencies detection and calculations.
+For this ATCP Physical Engineering developed Sonelastic® Software, released in 2010, is currently at version 6.0.

-Screens of Sonelastic 5.0, developed by ATCP Physical Engineering for the characterization of the elastic moduli and damping of materials by Impulse Excitation Technique.
+Screens of Sonelastic®, developed by ATCP Physical Engineering for the determination of the elastic moduli and damping of materials by Impulse Excitation Technique.

 Sonelastic® Software is able to determine the elastic moduli of rectangular bars, cylinders, discs, rings and cantilever beams.
 For the calculations, it is necessary to inform the specimen mass, dimensions and respective uncertainties.
 For rectangular bars and cylinders, the software automatically calculates and reports the nodal lines position and spacing to facilitate specimen placement, as well as the bulk density and the point for simultaneous torsional and flexural excitation.
 The bulk or apparent density information is useful for the user to detect errors when entering the specimen dimensions and mass.
 The images below show the fields for selecting the specimen geometry and inserting data.
 For disc characterization, the ring option must be chosen and the internal diameter set to zero.

 Sonelastic® fields for selecting specimen geometry and entering dimensions and mass.
 This information is necessary to calculate the elastic moduli.